 It’s been an interesting week on Twitter for all those interested in growth mindset.
 Two important studies were published.
-The first, that girls by the age of 6 report feeling ‘less talented’ than boys.
-The other, was that mindset wasn’t linked to grades, which contradicted several earlier studies in this field.
+The first found that girls by the age of 6 report feeling ‘less talented’ than boys.
+The other, that mindset wasn’t linked to grades, which contradicted several earlier studies in this field.

 This led to lots of interesting discussion (both for and against) about growth mindset on Twitter.
 Therefore, we thought it was a good time to consider: Growth Mindset - The Good, The Bad and The Ugly.

-- Most beneficial for disengaged students – You can read the study here
+- Most beneficial for disengaged students – You can read the studies here and here.

 But does having a growth mindset improve student grades?
 It depends who you ask and what study you read.
-A recent study found that there was no association between growth mindset and grades (you can read this study here).
-This has caused quite a stir in growth mindset circles.
+A recent study that looked at 433 students in China found that there was no association between growth mindset and grades (you can read this study here).

 Confused yet?
 You soon will be.
 The Sutton Trust commissioned a study that found that students who received a growth mindset intervention made, on average, two months additional progress in English and Maths, though these results weren’t statistically significant.